flatcar-archive/flatcar-docs/os/booting-on-openstack.md

-# Running CoreOS Container Linux on OpenStack
+# Running Flatcar Linux on OpenStack

 These instructions will walk you through downloading Container Linux for OpenStack, importing it with the `glance` tool, and running your first cluster with the `nova` tool.